What Are The Stages of An App Development Project?

 Understanding web app development as a beginner can be a little daunting.
 Whether you are new to web development/coding, an entrepreneur, a business owner, or you like to tinker around in app development, this article aims to carefully break down the web app development process.

-Unfortunately, this is not a full guide, like what Budibase has laid out.
-Instead, we want to provide you with the framework for how web app development works so that you have an understanding of this process, whether you are looking to build one yourself or you are looking to partner with a web development company for building software.
+Instead, we want to provide you with the framework for how web app development works so that you have an understanding of this process, whether you are looking to build one yourself or you are looking to partner with a web development company for custom software development.

 Read on to learn more about web app development and the main stages.

-• Host your web application on a server and deploying the software
+- Host your web application on a server and deploy the software

 If you’ve never looked into coding at all, then understanding what this process looks like can be a bit murky.
 However, understand that this is the general order of operations that a developer will follow.
 Differences come into play when the problem being solved is different (such as a mobile app needs to be created instead of a web-based application), different methodologies are required, and different tools are necessary.